What are the Trustee’s duties?

 - Member communications.

-- the updated Myners' Principles.
-These offer guidance on best practice investing.
+- The Trustee uses the updated Myners' Principles - these offer guidance on best practice investing.

-- the UK Stewardship Code.
+- The Trustee also uses the UK Stewardship Code.
 This was published by the Financial Reporting Council in July 2010.
 The Statement of Compliance describes how the Trustee has applied the principles of the Stewardship Code to the RMPP.